betanight/youtube_sentiment_analysis/README.md

 ### Within the notebook folder:

-- `eda_analysis_eli.ipynb` – Focused on predicting sentimenality of specific comments(found at the end of the notebook).
+- `comment_sentiment_eli.ipynb` – Focused on predicting sentimenality of specific comments(found at the end of the notebook).
-- `eda_analysis_fonz.ipynb` – Focused on testing multiple models to find the most accurate one for our project.
+- `multiple_models_fonz.ipynb` – Focused on testing multiple models to find the most accurate one for our project.
 - `eda_analysis_jeel.ipynb` – Ran multiple hypothesis tests, including checking the correlation between sentiment and engagement.
 - `eda_analysis_laura.ipynb` – Continued work on feature engineering and summary statistics.
 - `eda_sda_analysis_jeel.ipynb` – Added statistical data analysis with labeled graphs to interpret key findings.